 10. Main payment gateways support and shopping carts integration

-The recurring billing system you choose should support integration of the shopping cart used at your website.
+The recurring billing system you choose should support the integration of the shopping cart used on your website.
 Apart from this, it should support multiple payment gateways.
 Customers have various preferences when it comes to paying online.
 Make sure your recurring billing supports the major credit cards and payments gateways such as PayPal, Authorize.net, among others.
 Otherwise, you will be locking out customers who prefer other methods of payments that are not supported by your billing system.

 The efficiency, ease of use and the features of a recurring billing system can make or break the operations of a business.
 Get a system that will help you to manage your customers’ subscriptions, offer support, keep costs low and increase efficiency.

 The above are some of the challenges that SaaS delivery companies and other technology start-ups have to think when looking for a recurring billing solution for their businesses.
-Which other challenges do you face with managing recurrent billing?
+Which other challenges do you face in managing recurrent billing?
 Please use the comment box to let us know your thoughts.